-Interestingly, and despite an overall successful season, Eastern Bluebirds fledged fewer young per nest (2.9) in the Southeast than in any other region, as illustrated in the graph to the right.
-Although the difference may seem small (about half a chick less than the highest region), it is meaningful when you consider the thousands of nests reported for this region.
+Interestingly, and despite an overall good season, Eastern Bluebirds fledged fewer young per successful nest (3.8) in the Southeast than in any other region, as illustrated in the graph to the right.
+Although the difference may seem small (about one-third fewer nestlings than the highest region). it is meaningful when you consider the thousands of nests reported for this region.
 This pattern appears to stem from an underlying pattern of smaller clutches and a lower percentage of eggs that hatch per nest.